SussexPsychologySoftware/Tutorials-and-Examples/Intro.md

 This guide is intended to introduce researchers and students to all the avenues they might need for conducting online experiments, starting from scratch and assuming no prior knowledge.
-If need any help conducting your experiment, or come across any resources we might want to add to this page, don't hesitate to get in touch at m.lovell@sussex.ac.uk.
+If need any help conducting your experiment, or come across any resources we might want to add to this page, don't hesitate to get in touch at m.lovell [at] sussex [dot] ac [dot] uk.
 Everything listed here is free to use unless otherwise stated.

 Surveys
 If your experiment does not contain an interactive task, you will likely be able to handle most of this through Qualtrics, which can handle assigning participants to conditions, follow-up surveys, email lists, and reminders too, amongst other things.
 The University of Sussex Psychology department has a subscription to this service.
 Online Surveys https://www.onlinesurveys.ac.uk/ is another option.
 If the basic functionality of Qualtrics is not enough, the rest of this guide lists resources to help you conduct your study online.